 For example, the word “lawyer” or “expert” may be used in a business name, but this does not mean it is a firm of solicitors.

 The word “solicitor” however cannot be used in a business name unless it is a solicitor business.

-If the word “solicitor” is not used – the business may be “referral business”, which is often run by non-lawyers who are not qualified and so not able to advise you on your compensation claim.
+If the word “solicitor” is not used – the business may be a claims management company, which is typically run by non-lawyers, who are not legally qualified and so not able to advise you on your compensation claim.